Sajeevan-Sivapalan/Exception-Logger-Library/README.md

 # Exception Logging Library

-This is a simple exception logging library for Spring Boot applications.
-It captures and logs exceptions thrown within your application and provides an API to retrieve these logs in JSON format.
-The logged data includes detailed information about the error, such as the error type, message, stack trace, source class, and method.
+This library for Spring Boot applications captures and logs any exceptions thrown within the application.
+It stores these logs in a database and provides an API to retrieve the logs in a structured JSON format.
+Each log entry includes detailed information such as the type of exception, the error message, the stack trace, and the source class and method where the exception occurred and etc.

 ## Features
 - Logs exception details such as type, message, stack trace, and source.